Yethiel/BriZide/readme.md

 3. Open _brizide.blend_ with Blender and press `P`.

 ## Configuration

+Some settings can be set in the in-game options menu.

 The following settings can be set by editing the `config.ini` file: